artbrock/holochain_docs/dayzeerationale.md

   * exposes the port 3141 for the hc web server to a **random** port(s) on the host machine. docker should be queried to determine the port(s)

 # Overall rationale
+* Dockerfiles are designed to enable builds to be fast and regular.
+Any update to any source code requires a new docker build. build time is no longer than the time to compile and run tests.
+*

 [dayzee core dev](dayzeecoredev)